Eng/AIS 2200 (Crosslisted)

 Writing Enriched Course:

 As this course is a writing enriched course, you will be doing lots of writing and talking about writing.
 Our goal is to use writing during the semester as a way to help us engage with and undrstand the field of Native American literature specifically and literary studies in general.
 You will also be working towards improving your academic writing skills in all areas, and by the end of the semester, I hope to see improvement in both form and content of your written work.
 The amount of written work is significant in the course, so you should be prepared to spend a lot of time on this particular class.

-To do well in this course, you must keep up with the readings and actively participate in the discussion.
-This does not include time spent reading, studying for exams, writing papers, etc; students should expect to spend a significant amount of time outside of class preparing for class and completing assignments in order to be successful.
+To do well in this online course, you must keep up with the readings and actively participate in the discussion board.
+Students should plan to devote as much time to the Blackboard site as they would attending a traditional classroom (at least three hours a week).
+This does not include time spent reading, studying for exams, writing papers, etc; students should expect to spend a significant amount of time outside of class completing assignments in order to be successful.

 The course is designed to expose students to significant voices in Native American literature.
 Obviously, we can't cover all of this literature or even everything contained within the anthology we are using.
 Our goal is to study a sampling of texts within Native American literature as we work towards an understanding of how this literature has developed and evolved.
 We will be paying particular attention to the ways in which Indian authors write within, outside of, and against the dominant canon of literature.
 Some of the questions we will be asking are: Who is an Indian?
 What is Native American literature?
 How does Indian literature relate to American literature in general?
 One of the main objectives of this class is to help students see how the study of literature both informs and is informed by all other aspects of a general college education.